boto/botocore/CONTRIBUTING.rst

   If you identify an issue with these files, such as a missing paginator or waiter, please submit an `issue <https://github.com/boto/botocore/issues>`__ so we can get it fixed upstream.
 * We do accept, and encourage, changes to the ``botocore/data/_retry.json`` file.
-* Code should follow `pep 8 <https://www.python.org/dev/peps/pep-0008/>`__,
+* Code should follow the guidelines listed in the Codestyle section below.
-  although if you are modifying an existing module, it is more important for the code to be consistent if there are any discrepancies.
-* Code must work on ``python3.6`` and higher.
+* Code must work on all versions of Python supported by Botocore.
 * Botocore is cross platform and code must work on at least linux, Windows, and Mac OS X.
 * If you would like to implement support for a significant feature that is not